City Hall, Dublin: Use

 Some council meetings take place in City Hall.
 Dublin Corporation itself was renamed in the early 21st century as Dublin City Council, previously the name of the assembly of councillors only.
-Most City Council staff work in the newer, brutalist design, Civic Offices, controversially built from 1979 on the site of a national monument, the Viking city foundations on Wood Quay, a short distance away.
+Most City Council staff work in the newer, brutalist style, Civic Offices, controversially built from 1979 on the site of a national monument, the Viking city foundations on Wood Quay, a short distance away.

 There is an exhibition on the history of Dublin City, called "Dublin City Hall, The Story of the Capital", located in the vaults of the building.